 10. The Additional Resources

-This information is current as of September 2023 and represents our best estimates and approximations only.
+This information is current as of November 2025 and represents only our best estimates and approximations.
 Depending upon your individual circumstances, even the widest ranges can vary greatly.
 Please always refer back to your chosen adoption service provider for specifics regarding your process.

 This information is subject to change; therefore, check with an agency approved to place from this country for the most current information.